Week 28 of Pregnancy

 Baby this week

-• Brain is developing rapidly with increased brain activity
+• Brain is developing rapidly with increased neural activity

 • Lungs are producing surfactant, a substance needed for breathing after birth